 Create a Gratitude Jar

 A gratitude jar is one of my favorite gratitude activities for kids!
-The idea, again, is a simple one.
-Download and print the Gratitude Jar Cut and Assemble Kit and use the printable labels to create a gratitude jar.
+Download and print the Gratitude Jar Cut and Assemble Kit and add the printable labels to a container in your classroom (we used an old candy jar).
 Students write on the slips something they are grateful for and put it into the jar.

-At the end of a decided period of time, maybe a week, a month, or even a 9-weeks or semester, you can read these out as a class as a beautiful reflection!
+At the end of a decided period of time — maybe a week, a month, or even the end of the semester — you can read these out as a class as a beautiful reflection!

-The Gratitude Jar Cut and Assemble Kit that we’ve created also include two beautiful gratitude quotes that are perfect to display in a photo frame beside your gratitude jar and slips.
+The Gratitude Jar Cut and Assemble Kit that we’ve created also includes two beautiful gratitude quotes that are perfect to display in a photo frame beside your gratitude jar and slips.